- Dean of Natural Sciences

 Outside of the classroom, Dr. Auman has long been an active member of the PLU faculty.
 She has served in many roles and has held several leadership positions in PLU’s faculty governance system.
 She has additionally served as Chair of the Biology Department and as Site Director for PLU’s Gateway Program in Namibia.
-In 2017, Dr. Auman accepted the position of Dean of the Division of Natural Sciences where she oversees six academic departments (Biology, Chemistry, Computer Science, Geosciences, Mathematics, and Physics) as well as PLU’s Pre-Health Sciences and Dual-Degree Engineering advising programs.
+In 2017, Dr. Auman accepted the position of Dean of the Division of Natural Sciences where she oversees six academic departments (Biology, Chemistry, Computer Science, Earth Science, Mathematics, and Physics) as well as PLU’s Pre-Health Sciences and Dual-Degree Engineering advising programs.
 Her role also includes the directorship of the NSSURP and the position of Responsible Administrator (RA) for the Tacoma/South Puget Sound MESA Program.
 She also serves as co-principal investigator of PLU’s STEM Scholars Program, which provides scholarship, curricular, and cocurricular support to low-income STEM students at PLU, an initiative supported by a recent award to PLU from the National Science Foundation’s S-STEM Program.
 Beginning in Spring 2022, Dr. Auman accepted the position of Dean of the newly-formed College of Natural Sciences.
 The College includes the departments previously housed in the Division of Natural Sciences, as well as Psychology and the Environmental Studies program.
 Through her leadership, Dr. Auman is committed to promoting equity and to building a holistic learning environment for faculty and students at PLU and in our local community.